H·AI·K·U Glossary

 - BoltSee in paper

 - One cycle through a stage's hat sequence for a unit.
 If completion criteria are not met, another bolt runs.
-Tracked as `iteration` in state.
+Derived from the unit's `iterations[]` history on its frontmatter — the workflow cursor reads the last entry to decide which hat is next.

 C